bluespec/Flute/README.md

 parameterized.

-To generate Verilog variants with other parameter choices, the user will need Bluespec's `bsc` compiler.
+To generate Verilog variants with other parameter choices, the user will need the free and open-source [`bsc` compiler](https://github.com/B-Lang-org).
 See the next section for examples of how the build is configured for different ISA features.

 In fact the CPU also supports a "Tandem Verifier" that produces an